-This Prospectus contains forward-looking statements within the meaning of Section 27A of the Securities Act and Section 21E of the Securities Exchange Act.
-Any statements contained herein (including without limitation statements to the effect that Autodesk, Discreet or management of one or both companies "believes," "expects," "anticipates," "plans" and similar expressions) that are not statements of historical fact should be considered forward-looking statements.
+This Prospectus contains forward-looking statements within the meaning of Section 27A of the Securities Act and Section 21E of the Exchange Act.
+Any statements contained herein (including without limitation statements to the effect that Autodesk or its management "believes," "expects," "anticipates," "plans" and similar expressions) that are not statements of historical fact should be considered forward-looking statements.
 Actual results could differ materially from those projected in the forward-looking statements as a result of certain factors, including those set forth in the "Risk Factors" section below.
 Reference is also made to the particular discussions set forth under "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-The following documents filed by the Company with the Commission are incorporated by reference in this Prospectus: